01.

 Affirmative Litigation

-The lawyers at Henderson Parks try multiple cases as the "plaintiff" every year.
-The experience gained from those actions provides us with the skills to focus on the heart of the issues and bring affirmative litigation to the swiftest possible resolution.
-The lawyers at Henderson Parks have distilled their approach into 7 "keys" to successful Affirmative Litigation:
+Because the lawyers at Henderson Parks try multiple cases as the "plaintiff" every year, they have gained experience and insight about how to bring affirmative litigation to the swiftest possible resolution.
+We have distilled our approach into 7 "keys" to successful Affirmative Litigation:

 -